18F/tts-buy-cloud-support-services/solicitation_documents/RFQ.md

 ## 5.0 Period of Performance

-The Period of Performance (POP) consists of one Base Period of one (1) year and four (4) one-year Option Periods.
+The Period of Performance (POP) consists of one Base Period of one (1) year and two (2) one-year Option Periods.
 The POP is expected to begin within 10 calendar days after award — specifically, from the day a kickoff is held with the contractor.

 ## 6.0 Place of Performance and Hours